elleon003/she-builds-with-code-LIVE/content/blog/grand-relaunch.md

 Originally from here, I planned to build a custom CMS using Flask.
 However, I think I may stay in this format for a while.
 It's something I want to do, but to be honest it's not my top priority.

 My main reason for trying to learn to code is that I have an idea for an app I want to build for myself.
 It's a budget that works for bi-weekly paychecks.
-I've seen a lot online, and tried to use them, but I find I'm always stringing a bunch of hacks together to work with it.
+I've seen a few of these online, and tried to use them, but I find I'm always stringing a bunch of hacks together to work with the main app.
 I've yet to find the app I want,so I'm going to build it.

-So I'm leaving Python for a little and switching to JavaScript.
+I'm leaving Python for a little and switching to JavaScript.
 Specifically, I'm going to learn Vue & React Native.
 Why Vue?
 I heard it was a bit easier to grasp than React, and I found a tutorial that creates a budget app with Vue.
 Figure it's a great intro to what I'm trying to do.

 Here we go!